BRAND DESIGN - CUBILE MONITORING HEALTH

 CubileHealth is an innovative start-up in the medical industry.
 The Cubile hardware consists of a foam pad and a small box.
 The pad is placed underneath a bed’s mattress and measures smallest movements of the patient in a hospital, care home or at home.
 It collects data about heart and breathing rate, mobility, bed exit and more and sends the data to mobile devices (tablets, smartphones) and computers.
 The Cubile app detects minimal changes of standard values and then sends a signal to the doctor/nurses in real-time.
 This allows for more staff efficiency.

 Cubile was awarded with the Young Entrepreneur’s Award 2016 of the Austrian Chamber of Commerce and won the Startup Slam 2018 of dHealth.
 However, the old corporate design, the old logo in particular, was often interpreted wrong and misunderstood by the target group.
-This is why I was hired in order to create a new corporate design that triggers the target group successfully and makes them understand the product much better.
-In addition to that, I designed an infographic, a brochure, a website, various icons, a PowerPoint presentation template and a modular exhibition wall.
+This is why I was hired in order to create a new brand design including a new creative logo design that triggers the target group successfully and makes them understand the product much better.
+In addition to that, I designed an infographic, created a magazine layout design (brochure), a website, various icons, a PowerPoint presentation template and a modular exhibition wall.

-As "signal upon movement" plays a central role for the Cubile sensors, I translated this into the logo and developed an animated logo that is used for digital purposes.
+As "signal upon movement" plays a central role for the Cubile sensors, I translated this into the creative logo design and developed an animated company logo design that is used for digital purposes.
 The "l" minuscule in "cubile" moves, touches the (foam) pad underneath, generates a warning signal and turns into an exclamation mark.

 This exclamation mark, combined with the yellow line, stands for the Cubile app (app icon) which sends the warning signal to doctors and nurses in real-time.
 The app icon increases brand recognition and works perfectly in small and big sizes, printed and digital.